lucasros98/nlp_healthcare/work_logs/week1-intro.md

-# Week 1: Introduction
+# Week 1 - Setting up the project

 The first week of the project consisted out of the following tasks:
- - Completing the introduction to Alvis and computer clusters
+ - Completed the introduction to Alvis and computer clusters (on Canvas)
  - Preprocessing of the data
- - Exploration of the data
+ - Exploration of the dataset
  - Setting up the project structure, repository and master thesis document in Overleaf

 ## Exploration of the data